Choosing the right formula milk

 Babies are born with an iron store that by six months has started to deplete, so they need a higher dietary intake.
 Because of this, some people choose to switch to follow-on formula.
 However, when weaning your baby you can start to include iron-rich foods, such as fortified cereal, red meat and green leafy veg, into their diet which will be enough to meet their iron requirements.

-The government recommends that all children from six months to five years old should take a daily supplement that contains vitamin D. However, if your baby is drinking around 500ml of infant formula a day then they'll be receiving enough vitamin D to meet their needs, so they won’t need additional drops.
+The government recommends that all children from six months to five years old should take a daily supplement that contains vitamin D. However, if your baby is drinking around 500-600ml of infant formula a day then they should be receiving enough vitamin D to meet their needs, so they won’t need additional drops.